Withdrawal of Chinese troops in Hot Springs complete; pull back continues in other areas: Sources | Headlines

 However, the situation deteriorated following the Galwan Valley clashes as the two sides significantly bolstered their deployments in most areas along the LAC.
 On Friday, Prime Minister Narendra Modi made a surprise visit to Ladakh during which he said the era of expansionism is over and that the history is proof that "expansionists" have either lost or perished, in comments which were seen as a clear message to China that India is not going to back off and would deal with the situation with a firm hand.

-Tensions had escalated in eastern Ladakh around two months ago after around 250 Chinese and Indian soldiers were engaged in a violent face-off on May 5 and 6.
-The incident in Pangong Tso was followed by a similar incident in north Sikkim on May 9..
+Tensions had escalated in eastern Ladakh around two months back after around 250 Chinese and Indian soldiers were engaged in a violent face-off on May 5 and 6.
+The incident in Pangong Tso was followed by a similar incident in north Sikkim on May 9.

 ALSO READ